byu-cpe/ComputingBootCamp/website/_selfpaced/10_vscode.md

 order: 1
 ---

+## Installation

+Download .deb file from <https://code.visualstudio.com/>

+Install (your file may be named differently):

+    cd ~/Downloads
+    sudo dpkg -i code_1.54.3-1615806378_amd64.deb

+## Tutorial

+We will be having a lecture on this topic, and will post the video here afterwards.

+**Tutorial Topics**:
+  * Take a tour:
+    * File vs Folder vs Workspace
+    * Sidebar
+    * F1, Ctrl+P
+    * Split views
+    * File previews (markdown)
+    * Terminal (and multiple terminals)
+  * Syntax highlighting
+  * Extensions
+  * Settings
+    * How to access JSON settings
+    * User vs Workspace settings
+  * Git Integrations
+  * Remote Access (SSH)
+  * Launch Configurations (Debugging)
+  * Other niceties:
+    * Package recommendations
+    * Github / Pull Request Integrations

+## Faculty Brainstorming
   To be added...
 There is a lecture on this topic, we should schedule this to be just after that lecture.

 ##Possible topics
 Some of these topics might deserve a full-blown text description.